On the existence of non-free totally reflexive modules: Introduction

 Once we have reduced to an Artinian ring, the easiest to detect totally reflexive modules are provided by pairs of exact zero-divisors.
 Exact zero-divisors do not usually exist in the original ring of positive dimension.
 We will give examples where they can be found in specializations, thus allowing us to conclude that the original ring also had non-free totally reflexive modules.
 The examples that we focus on in Section 3 are Stanley-Reisner rings of connected graphs.
-These are two-dimensional Cohen-Macaulay rings.
+These are two-dimensional Cohen-Macaulay rings, and, after modding out by a linear system of parameters, they satisfy $\m ^3=0$ .
 We will give some necessary conditions for the existence of non-free totally reflexive modules, as well as examples where we can find pairs of exact zero divisors in the specialization.

 Most of the constructions of totally reflexive modules in literature start with a pair of exact zero divisors, which can then be used to construct more complicated modules.
 We are only aware of one example (Proposition 9.1 in \cite{CJRSW}) of a ring which admits non-free totally reflexive modules, but does not have exact zero divisors.
 This example occurs over a characteristic two field, and can be considered a pathological case (the ring defined by the same equations over a field of characteristic different from two will have exact zero divisors).
 In Section 4 we provide another, characteristic-free example of a ring that does not have exact zero divisors, but has non-free totally reflexive modules.
 Moreover, we indicate how to construct infinitely many non-indecomposable non-isomorphic totally reflexive modules over this ring.
 It is likely that our example can be generalized to a family of rings with these properties.